noahgrant/resourcerer/docs/collection.md

 add: Collection (models: (Object|Model)|Array<Object|Model>, options: Object)
 ```

 Add a new entry or list of entries into the collection.
-Each entry can be an object of attributes or a Model instance.
+Each entry can be an object of data or a Model instance.
 Will trigger an update in all subscribed components unless the `trigger: true` option is passed.
 You can also pass a `parse: true` option to run the model through its [parse](/docs/model.md#parse) method before setting its properties.
 If an entry already exists on the collection, the new properties will get merged into its existing model.

 ### create
 ```js